FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 with bridge MAC learning being only one possible examples.
 Appendix C.2.4.1 of [RFC2544] lists another example: ARP with wait time of 5 seconds.

-{::comment}

-    MB63: Not a normative term

-    VP: Ok.

-    MK: ok.
-MB and MK edits applied.
-    MK: Edited.

-{:/comment}

-{::comment}

-    VP: DONE: Emphasize that this is a single trial.
-    Any recurring tests count as separate trials, because they give different results.

-{:/comment}

 &nbsp;
 : Some methodologies describe recurring tests.
 If those are based on Trials, they are treated as multiple independent Trials.

 ## Trial Terms

-{::comment}

-    WONTFIX209: Separate short descriptions from further discussions.
-Everywhere.

-    Too late for draft-11.

-{:/comment}

 This section defines new and redefine existing terms for quantities relevant as inputs or outputs of a Trial, as used by the Measurer component.